Knowledge Hub

 It contains no business logic of its own — everything lives in the primitives.

-Cluster creation goes through a Provider interface parameterized by
+Cluster creation goes through a Provider interface with three backends:

 ArgoCD is not importable as a Go library (its go.mod uses a local